mathiasroesler/machine_teaching/README.md

-# Machine teaching for mutli-class image classification
+# Machine teaching for multi-class image classification
 This project uses neural networks for image classification to test the performances of machine teaching.
 They were tested using two different databases (MNIST and CIFAR-10), and two architectures (variants of LeNet-5 [1] and AllCNN [2])